OtherRealms/Shot-Manager-Guide/source/index.rst

 Python Rules contain python code to be executed every time an assigned Shot is activated.
 There is no need to import or define the following names:

-**'bpy', 'context','scene','data', 'Vector','rule'(self reference assigned Rule) and 'shot'** are already provided in the name space.
-Please beware that very long code may slow down shot changes.
+**'bpy', 'context','scene','data', 'Vector','rule'(self reference assigned Rule) and 'Shot'** are already provided in the name space.
+Please beware that very long code may slow down Shot changes.
 Deep code might make Blender unstable.
 Python Rules are called after the majority of updates when activating a Shot.
 Python rules can be made revertible using variables as defaults values.

 * **Expression**, A single line of code.
 * **Text File**, Read python code from a text block.